 In this course, students will view mathematics from the perspective of a teacher; how to represent topics to learners in meaningful ways, analyze a learner's reactions to mathematics instruction, and how to select activities that allow the learners to construct meaning, rather than memorize rules and procedures.
 This course requires additional field-based hours.
-College/Department: School of Education

-Prerequisites: EDUC 416 [Min Grade: D]
+College/Department: School of Education Repeat Status: Not repeatable for credit Prerequisites: EDUC 416 [Min Grade: D]